1992-2010: Chaos... and Valeria

 issues) and then only use him as an inker.
 Nobody knows why.

-Franklin seems almost happy, and for this brief period the original team seem to
+For a couple of years Franklin sees to have been hopeful.
+Franklin seems almost happy, and for this brief period the original team seem to return.

 Why the team returns